Pension Income Splitting: Questions & Answers

 At the federal level, you can continue to split income with your spouse, regardless of your age, as long as the retirement income is eligible.
 The couple must be living together for at least one year and not have been separated for more than 90 days at the end of the tax year (with some exceptions).

-In Quebec, the spouse who transfers a portion of their eligible income to the other spouse must be age 65 or over by December 31 of the tax year concerned.
-Since 2014, the province has no longer allowed retirement income splitting for people under age 65.
+However, in Quebec for example, the spouse who transfers a portion of their eligible income to the other spouse must be age 65 or over by December 31 of the tax year concerned.
+The province no longer allows retirement income splitting for people under age 65.

 Which retirement income is eligible for income splitting?